 This Skomer Island photography workshop offers the opportunity to learn wildlife photography in one of the UK’s most unique destinations.
 The obvious lure is the vast colony of Atlantic Puffins, which is the largest in southern Britain.
 Staying overnight allows for the opportunity to photograph the puffins at sunrise and sunset, when the light is most dramatic.
-All the day visitors leave by late afternoon, and Monday is a rest day when no-one other the the 20 or so people staying on the island get to visit.
+All the day visitors leave by late afternoon, after which it is just the 20 or so people staying that remain on the island.
 What does that mean?
 Mostly, the only company you will have while photographing the puffins, is the wealth of other seabirds and wildlife the call Skomer Island home; Guillemots, Razorbills, Cormorants, Oystercatchers, Gulls, Rabbits and seals to name but a few!

 This Puffin & wildlife photography workshop is suitable for anyone from complete beginners to advanced photographers.
 With plenty of time on the island, you will always receive plenty of 1-to-1 instruction.
 This trip is all about getting out there and taking LOTS of photos, practising and experimenting with newly learned techniques, tips and tricks in front of exciting subjects.
 By the end of the trip, you will feel confident about both technical and creative aspects of wildlife photography.
 You will further your photographic eye, develop a proactive photography mindset, and understand how to make the most of the available light allowing you to capture eye-catching and emotive photographs when photographing in the future.
 You will come away with stunning images that you can be proud of!

-- Day 2 – 19 July 2021: Today we have the island to ourselves!
-For those brave enough, we will head out at pre-sunrise to capture photos of both the stunning yet rugged landscape, and the varied wildlife that Skomer Island has to offer.
+- Day 2 – 13 July 2021: For those happy to face an early alarm, we will head out pre-sunrise to capture photos of both the stunning yet rugged landscape, and the varied wildlife that Skomer Island has to offer.
 Going out at the crack of dawn ensures we will make the most of the (hopefully) beautiful first light.
 Throughout the day, we will have time to explore the whole island, visiting North Haven, South Haven, Garland Stone, birds hides and the creatively named “High Cliff”!
 We will of course pay another visit to The Wick, Skomer’s most famous site.

 Meet your Photography Guide